Fractional CTO Cost in 2026: What Fractional CTOs Actually Charge

 "Fractional CTO" means different things at different prices.

-A typical fractional CTO in 2026 charges $8,000 to $25,000 a month for 20 to 40 hours a week.
-That is the market for engagements where the CTO is in the room every day, owns architecture, hires the team, and reports to the board.
+At the full-scope end, a fractional CTO in 2026 runs $8,000 to $25,000 a month.
+That is the market for engagements where the CTO is close to full-time, owns architecture, hires the team, and reports to the board.

 The most expensive mistake is buying the wrong tier.
 The page below tells you which is which, in plain language.